WoongDemianPark/unify-emotion-datasets/README.md

 8. Mittens laughed so that she fell off the wall
 9. It's a very fine morning!
 10. Let us have a dinner party all to ourselves!
+11. Come in good time, my dear Duchess
+12. He sat and smiled
+13. Your very good health
+14. He think it is a very funny bird!
+15. It was most kind to Timmy Tiptoes
+16. I thank you kindly
+17. Oh what a good idea!
+18. I am glad I used the bottom oven
+19. Oh what lovely flowers!
+20. How good that pie smells!

 ## trust
 1. Michelle Obama has the best arms